regregex/OS126/README.md

 With the space made available, it is now practical to add *star commands* to the built-in OS command set.
-New entries can be appended in place of the NUL terminator byte in `src/MOS38` line 283, currently located at address &DF59.
+New entries can be appended in place of the NUL terminator byte at `src/MOS38` line 283, currently located at address &DF59.

 Command table entries have the following form:

     NAME  addr_hi  addr_lo  aux

-Each entry begins with the name of the \*command, which consists of one or more capital letters.
+Each entry begins with the name of the command, which consists of one or more capital letters.
 Other characters are not allowed.
 Note that built-in commands *and their abbreviated forms* take precedence over all other commands in the service chain.
 It may